Skip to main content

 7. Wipe the nozzle with a clean tissue and replace the cap.
 (If the nozzle becomes blocked, you can remove it from the bottle and rinse it under warm water.)

-• If you are using the spray for hay fever, your doctor may recommend that you start using it 2-3 weeks before the hay fever season starts.
-This is because it takes a few days of treatment for the benefit to develop.
+• If you are using the spray for hay fever, you may be advised to start treatment 2-3 weeks before the pollen season begins, as it can take a few days to start working.

 • Keep all medicines out of the reach and sight of children.